hyenatown/yorb-save/README.md

 ### So what will it do?
 First, it creates a place to store the save data ("the Archive").
-Next, the user selects a directory located elsewhere ("Source Directory") to the Archive.
+Next, the user selects a directory located elsewhere ("Source Directory") which will be added to the Archive.
 The user can tick boxes in a list for what files/folders within that directory they wish to have symlinked.
 This is process moves the files to the Archive, and in their place, symlinks.
 Ticking a directory will place a symlink at that location.